-Pacific students can also take advantage of a special cooperative arrangement with the International Studies Program sponsored by Central College, which hosts study centers in Spain, France, England/Wales, Germany/Austria, and Mexico.
+Foreign language majors can also take advantage of a special cooperative arrangement with the International Studies Program sponsored by Central College, which hosts study centers in Spain, France, England/Wales, Germany/Austria, and Mexico.
 In this program Pacific students may apply their financial aid money to help defray the costs of studying abroad.